PhiCtl/glycan-biomarkers/README.md

 - `tissue_species`: Species associated with the sample collected

 You can validate your learned representation by assessing the closeness of the N-glycans in the new embedding space.
 The N-glycans list is provided in the N-Glycans.csv.
+Also a notebook loading glycowork and isolating the N-glycans is provided in the notebooks folder.

 The expected output is the enriched list of glycans with information as well as evidence for the utility of the embedding space you created.
 The more new information you can gather on the structures, the better.
 Be creative in the approaches you consider - any choice should be justified and insights drawn motivated.